salhi100/django_airbnb_cloning_practice/README.md

 - Until now, [we have been making custom function on admin.py, for example, rooms' admin panel](./rooms/admin.py).
 But now, [we are making user rating average function at the reviews models.py](./reviews/models.py), and [deploying it on reviews Admin panel](./reviews/admin.py).
 - We've switched between rooms app and reviews app.
 Average reviews ratings of a room was reflected on room admin panel.
 We also used queryset to get functions on the other app.
 [Check commit log to see details.](https://github.com/snoop2head/django_airbnb_cloning/commit/19d8912cc69d37fab9f12ddbd49c4f5d73cf7a94)

+# 9. Custom Commands, Seeding Data

+- Making commands (like messages that pops up when you type on consoles)

+- Feeding ( using pyton) data to django without using admin page
+- Feeding fake data to Django
+  - user data
+  - room data
+  - list data

+# 10. Views and URLs

+- HTTPResponse to render HTML content, send it to user
+- context
+- {{}} stuff: inserting Python logics in static template
+-

+- Ugly template until 10.3

+# 11. HomeView

+# 12 DetailView

+# 13 SearchView

+# 14 User Log in & Log out

+# 15 Sign Up

+# 16 Verify Email

+# 17 Log in with Github

+# 18 Kakao Log in

+# 19 Intro to Tailwind CSS

+# 20 Design

+# 21 User Profile, Edit Profile, Change Password

+# 22 Room Detail

+# 23 Update Room, Create Room, Room photos

+# 24 Reservations and Reviews

+# 25 Translations, lists and messages

+# 26 Deployment to AWS